ultralytics/ultralytics/docs/modes/predict.md

 ## Working with Results

-Results object consists of these component objects:
+The `Results` object contains the following components:

-- `Results.boxes`: `Boxes` object with properties and methods for manipulating bboxes
+- `Results.boxes`: `Boxes` object with properties and methods for manipulating bounding boxes
-- `Results.masks`: `Masks` object used to index masks or to get segment coordinates.
+- `Results.masks`: `Masks` object for indexing masks or getting segment coordinates
-- `Results.probs`: `torch.Tensor` containing the class probabilities/logits.
+- `Results.probs`: `torch.Tensor` containing class probabilities or logits
-- `Results.orig_img`: Original image loaded in memory.
+- `Results.orig_img`: Original image loaded in memory
-- `Results.path`: `Path` containing the path to input image
+- `Results.path`: `Path` containing the path to the input image

-Each result is composed of torch.Tensor by default, in which you can easily use following functionality:
+Each result is composed of a `torch.Tensor` by default, which allows for easy manipulation:

 ```python
 results = results.cuda()